kt140/ECE445_SeniorDesign/Notebooks/Lukas/ReadMe.md

 # 02/21/2022 - Design Document Check <a name="designdoccheck"></a>
 The design document went well today, which allowed us to receive good feedback about our Tolerance Analysis.
 Originally, we mentioned some of the challenges we might run into using different DC DC converter topologies.
 The DC DC power subsytem is the centerpiece of our project, but we have been struggling to develop it in detail because we do not have access to the necessary software, such as MATLAB and SIMULINK packages.
 We further were naive and expected to buiy a small solar array that could be incorporated into the final consumer design, but solar panels are quite expensive during the supply shortage.
 We would need to spend $80 to reach 16 W of power.
 Although we proposed possible solutions and research in different algorithms, we were told that we should work through the math of a criticial subsytem, and that simply putting the equations was not enough.
 Kanin and I then began simulating a Buck and a Buck Boost, the main two choices we were consdiering in our design topology, in LTSPice, using the corner points of the Renogy Solar Panel.
 We used a python script to simulate different duty cycles, where the cascaded DC DC converter could reliable create a 5-7 V Power Signal.

+We have also decided to change the DC DC converter used in our project.
+We have been looking at doing a cascaded converter, instead of a Flyback converter, because we need to regulate both the input and output voltages.
+Our idea is that we can use the MPPT algorithm to extract the maximum power from the solar panel, and then have a second DC-DC converter in series.
+The secondary DC-DC converter would have a control algorithm wrapped around it, which restricts the output to 5V regardless of the input.
+The two most common converters used are a Buck-Boost or a Boost-Buck, which both can be characterized by the formula $V_{out} = \frac{DV_{in}}{1-D}$.
+This